liana-gukasyan/cv-test/README.md

 ### How it works:

 1. When you push changes to the `main` branch, a GitHub Actions workflow will automatically deploy the site
-2. The workflow creates a `gh-pages` branch containing the website files
+2. The workflow uses GitHub's official Pages actions to build and deploy the site
-3. GitHub Pages serves the content from this branch
+3. GitHub Pages serves the content directly from your repository

 ### Manual Setup: